adas2/algo-practice/README.md

 	avergae waiting time for each order.
 Waiting time for each order = (finish time)-(start time for that order);
 	E.g. start_time = {1,2,3} cook_time = {2,9,6}; if the pizzas are cooked in order total wait time = (3-1)+(12-2)+(18-3)= 27
 	However; if the pizzas are cooked in the order 1,3,2 then the wait time = (3-1)+(9-3)+(18-2)=24; hence avg waiting time is less in second case
-31. Clone a linked list with next and random pointer - ideally in O(1) space.
-You are given a linked list which has a next pointer and a random pointer that points to a random node in the linked list.
-You have to clone this linked list.